Louciaul/Louciaul/README.md

 ## I'm a engineering student in IoT and Networks at Télécom Physique Strasbourg

-Some of the projects that I have done can be found there, feel free to contact me 🙂 </p>
+Some of the projects that I have done during my studies can be found there, feel free to contact me 🙂 </p>

 ### Computing skills: